zenodo/zenodo/INSTALL.rst

 4.2.
 Sign in with GitHub and ORCID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Please see ``invenio/modules/oauthclient/contrib/github.py``, and
+``invenio/modules/oauthclient/contrib/orcid.py`` for how to register remote
+applications.

 .. code-block:: console

     (zenodo)$ cdvirtualenv
     (zenodo)$ vim var/invenio.base-instance/invenio.cfg

-Add the following configuration variabled
+Add the following configuration variable:

 .. code-block:: python